jj-tsao/rag-movie-recommender-app/README.md

 ## 🧠 How It Works

 1. User types a natural language query and apply optional filters (genres, streaming services, release years).
-2. App retrieves relevant movie chunks from Qdrant and reranks the results based on rating and popularity scores.
+2. App retrieves relevant movie chunks from Qdrant, and reranks the results based on rating and popularity scores.
 3. OpenAI generates a recommendation with natural language response based on retrieved content.
 4. App displays results through an interactive chatbot UI with Gradio.
 5. User contintues the conversation to refine the result or ask for new recommendations